Amazon Consultant

 In contrast, ASIN targeting involves promoting your ads on pages of related products often bought together or on substitutes for similar items.

-Once that is all set up, let your auto-campaign run for a while.
+Once that is all setup, let your auto-campaign run for a while.
 Monitor the performance and gather enough data.
 You know you have enough data when you start seeing consistent keyword performance patterns.

 Then, identify which terms drive the most traffic and conversion and use them in your manual campaign.
 Then, switch to manual targeting for more control over your ad spend.